40 Days for $40 Let’s Get Started!

 Common Mistakes to Avoid

-So let’s get into those common mistakes to avoid, just because if you’re doing these we do need to look at them all right.
+So let’s get into those common mistakes to avoid, just because if you’re doing these, we do need to look at them all right.
 So one of the common mistakes to avoid is swinging the legs around right.
-When you swing the legs to get them up overhead, you’re using more momentum than you are strength that might get you over, but then guess what?
+When you swing the legs to get them up overhead, you’re using more momentum than you are strength, which might get you over, but then guess what?
 You get too far over, and that takes us to our next common mistake, actually getting up onto the neck or dropping the chin towards the chest.
 Watch yourself.
 Oh, you can’t watch yourself, but film yourself and doing your roll over, next time you go over.
-A lot of times people go overhead, they drop their chin down.
+A lot of times, people go overhead; they drop their chin down.
 When you drop your chin down, you flatten your neck to your Mat, or even on your Reformer, if you’re doing overhead exercise in the Reformer.
 And then we lose the tripod.
 The tripod is your the back of your head and your shoulder girdle, right?
 It’s not your neck.
 Your neck’s nice and loose, so you want to make sure that we’re not swinging those legs that would take you too far over onto your neck and then dropping your chin, and now we’ve lost all of the stability.

 So and other common mistakes to avoid are going to be arching your back when you circle your legs around that means your legs went too far, and again, that’s meaning you’re going to need to use momentum to get back overhead.
 Some other mistakes I want you to avoid is actually taking your legs too far, over off behind you, or then dropping them down, because sometimes it feels like it’s an extra stretch, but then you lose all the center strength.
-You actually to let go of that, to allow the legs to come in, you actually let go of the hamstrings too, which does make circling the legs a lot harder.
+You actually to let go of that, to allow the legs to come in, you actually let go of the Hamstring flexibility too, which does make circling the legs a lot harder.
 And another thing that is easy to do, and a common mistake I love you to avoid, is actually taking your legs up to go over.
 So this is not a reverse jack knife.
 This is absolutely like the ceiling got low and we’re just going over and controlling that descent down.
 It should feel like a strength exercise that adds this really awesome stretch, versus a stretch exercise that looks like something that would be impressive at a circus.
 If you like diving into common mistakes, if you want to avoid making mistakes in your Pilates practice, check out this video we have, common mistakes to avoid in your first Pilates class.

 Easier Ways to Build Up to It